Russia: Market Profile

 - Other key sectors for development and investment include pharmaceutical and medical, real estate, innovations and technology, infrastructure, aluminium, iron and steel, lead, platinum-group metals, precious metals, nickel, copper, zinc, coal, telecommunications, transportation, agriculture and food and gas.
 More information on the investment environment and the relevant regulations can be found at the Center for Investment Promotion (INVEST IN RUSSIA) and HKTDC Research.

-- Despite a 70% slide year-on-year, the inflows of foreign direct investment (FDI) to Russia totalled US$21 billion in 2014, with China contributing US$634 million.
-As of the end of 2014, China’s total stock of FDI to Russia topped US$8.7 billion, up from US$466 million in 2005.
+- The inflows of foreign direct investment (FDI) to Russia exceeded US$9.8 billion in 2015, with China contributing more than US$2.9 billion.
+As of the end of 2015, China’s total stock of FDI to Russia topped US$14.0 billion, up from US$930 million in 2006.
 Investment from Hong Kong, though, is far from significant.

-- Alongside the Air Services Income Agreement effective since June 2010, Hong Kong signed a Comprehensive Double Taxation Agreement (CDTA) with Russia on 18 January 2016, which is now pending ratification.
+- Alongside the Air Services Income Agreement effective since June 2010, Hong Kong signed a Comprehensive Double Taxation Agreement (CDTA) with Russia on 18 January 2016, which entered into force on 29 July 2016.
 To accommodate greater synergies, Hong Kong and Russia are also in the process of negotiating an Investment Promotion and Protection Agreement (IPPA).

 Current Economic Situation

-The Russian economy, dragged by the free fall in oil and other commodity prices, a tumbling ruble as well as big interest rate hikes, has remained in a dire situation.
-Weak domestic consumption following the sharp currency depreciation and sliding investment, aggravated by the continued economic damage from the Kremlin’s standoff with the West over Ukraine and the intensification of sanctions and countersanctions, have been a major culprit of the setback.
-On the other hand, the weak ruble has exerted negative impacts on the country’s deteriorating credit ratings and augmented the risk of default on its foreign obligations.
-Along with fiscal tightening, the Russian economy contracted by 3.7% in 2015.
+The Russian economy, dragged by soft oil and commodity prices, a tumbling ruble as well as big interest rate hikes, has remained in a dire situation.
+Weak domestic consumption following the sharp currency depreciation and sliding investment, aggravated by the continued economic damage from the Kremlin’s standoff with the West over Ukraine and the intensification of sanctions and countersanctions, has been a major culprit of the setback.
+To compound problems, the staggering ruble has once exerted negative impacts on the country’s deteriorating credit ratings and augmented the risk of default on its foreign obligations.
+Along with fiscal tightening, the Russian economy is projected to have contracted by 0.8% in 2016.

-The recent Fed rate hike in the US is expected to intensify capital flight from Russia, while the extension of sanctions will continue to depress exports and investment.
-Given a likely modest recovery in banking activities and oil/commodity prices, however, the GDP decline is expected to moderate to 1.0% in 2016.
+Going forward, normalisation of the US’s monetary policy is expected to intensify the capital flight from Russia, while the extension of sanctions will continue to depress exports and investment.
+Given a likely stabilisation of oil and commodity prices, however, the Russian economy is forecast to see a mild GDP growth of 1.1% in 2017.

 The Russian business and trade regime has been liberalised considerably.
 In contrast to the previous tightly-controlled situation, all enterprises and individuals are now allowed to trade without special registration.
 They are free to import nearly all products.
 Import licensing and other controls only apply to a few items, including some strategic products which are of very little interest to Hong Kong.